AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 crate-type = ["cdylib"]
 ```

-Now we can edit `lib.rs` and export the following `C` function from it:
+Now we can edit `lib.rs` and export the following `C` FFI compatible function from it:

 ```rust
 #[no_mangle]